weisongwen/Autoware/README.md

 # Autoware for autonomous vehicle

-Software for urban autonomous driving, firstly developed by [Tier IV](http://www.tier4.jp).
+Software for urban autonomous driving, firstly developed by [Tier IV](http://www.tier4.jp) and then the package is customized for egg vehicle.
 The following functions are supported:

 - 3D Localization
 - 3D Mapping